SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 - summarize
 - paraphrase
 - compress
+- explain
-- editorialize
+- bridge gaps

-If compression occurs, it violates the constitution.
+If context “reads better,” it is wrong.

 ---

+## VIII.
+SUPPORT FOR LATENT MANIFESTATION

+### 1. Principle

+Infrastructure does not manage time.

+Infrastructure may, however, record evidence that:
+- arrives later
+- appears abruptly
+- reflects ordinary real-world latency

+Infrastructure does not know *why* evidence arrives now.
+It only records *that* it arrives now.

+---

+### 2. Prohibitions

+Infrastructure MUST NOT:
+- queue future evidence
+- store pending outcomes
+- schedule manifestation
+- simulate delay
+- imply background processing

+Latency is a property of lived experience, not a system feature.

+---

-## VII.
-OUTPUT VALIDATION (FORENSIC)
+## IX.
+OUTPUT VALIDATION (FORENSIC ONLY)

 ### 1. Purpose

-Validation exists to enforce **forensic law**, not semantic correctness.
+Validation enforces **forensic law**, not meaning.

 It ensures output:
-- describes observable physical reality only
+- describes observable reality only
 - violates no physical continuity
 - contains no forbidden constructs